Policies Across All 1PD-3PD Courses (updated 7/2/25):

 Email Communications

-The course faculty will communicate with you via your official University of Florida email address ( _____@ufl.edu).
-When communicating with faculty via email, the subject line should include the course number and title.
+The course faculty and staff will communicate with you via your official University of Florida email address ( _____@ufl.edu).
+When communicating with faculty and staff via email, the subject line should include the course number and title.
 You should also include your full name, your academic year, campus/site, and team number in the email.

 Faculty will do their best to respond to email communications within 24 hours between Monday and Friday at 12 noon.
 Responses on weekends and holidays will be sporadic.